-There has been some suspician that Canine Angels has been the target of persecution by some of the local officials and those in businesses that make money off the exploitation of dogs.
-After a series of harrassment, Canine Angels was ordered to close as of June 3rd and its animals given over to local officials and the local kill shelter.
+There has been some suspicion that Canine Angels has been the target of persecution by some of the local officials and those in businesses that make money off the exploitation of dogs.
+After a series of harassment, Canine Angels was ordered to close as of June 3rd and its animals given over to local officials and the local kill shelter.

 Earlier this week internationally-known and respected founder of Stray Rescue of St. Louis and author of Quentin the Miracle Dog, Randy Grim weighed in on the side of Canine Angels and their rescued dogs and cats.